djangocon/2023.djangocon.eu/_pages/opportunity-grants.md

 DjangoCon Europe 2023 is pleased to offer grants for those who might otherwise not be able to attend.

 ## Sponsorship and contributions
 Your organisation can help increase diversity at DjangoCon Europe by contributing to the opportunity grant fund.
-Please check out our <a href="/sponsors/information/">sponsorship information page</a> for more information.
+Please check out our [sponsorship information page](/sponsors/information/) for more information.

-You can also contribute by purchasing a supporter ticket which will allow us to allocate extra funds to providing cheaper or free tickets to those who would not otherwise be able to afford to attend.
+You can also help by purchasing a supporter ticket which will allow us to allocate extra funds to providing cheaper or free tickets to those who would not otherwise be able to afford to attend.

 ## Eligibility